browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 device descriptor to the attribute that will be used for thread creation.

 An additional call is added, coprthr_attr_setinit(), to allow control over what happens when a thread is created.
-It as decided long ago that a pthread should not require an explicit "execute" call, and that the thread should be executed immediately and implicityl upon creation.
+It was decided long ago that a pthread should not require an explicit "execute" call, and that the thread should be executed immediately and implicitly upon creation.
 In the world of co-processors, this behavior may not be ideal, so the flag `COPRTHR_A_CREATE_SUSPEND` requests that the thread be suspended upon creation.
 A scheduling call is then used to "execute" the thread at a later time.
 Conventional behavior (execute upon